Kira Omelchenko, D.M.A.

 “My goal as an educator is to be a positive role model to my students in everything I do.
 I aim to encourage, mentor and challenge students in new and exciting ways so they can challenge themselves and support their peers.
 Music for me is a means of self expression and a way to communicate and connect emotionally with others.
 In the classroom I strive to bring individuals together and create a sense of community.”

-Upcoming guest conducting engagements include concerts with the Gwinnett Symphony Chamber Symphony and the Imperial Symphony Orchestra.
-Dr. Omelchenko has guest conducted at the Seasons Music Festival Orchestra in Yakima, Washington and with the Bulgarian State Opera.
+As the 2017 winner of the International Institute for Conductors in Bulgaria, Dr. Omelchenko conducted the Vidin State Philharmonic Orchestra in a Concerto Festival and was invited back as a guest conduct in their 2017-18 season.
+In summer 2018, Dr. Omelchenko serving as artist in residence and guest conductor at the University of Aveiro (Portugal) where she mentored graduate conducting students and conducted the University Symphony.
+Upcoming conducting engagements include and director and conductor at the International Opera Performing Experience Festival in Mercatello sul Metauro (Italy).
+Recent guest conducting engagements include concerts with the Gwinnett Symphony Chamber Symphony (GA), the Imperial Symphony Orchestra (FL), the Seasons Music Festival Orchestra in Yakima, Washington, and with the Bulgarian State Opera.
 In 2015 Dr. Omelchenko was selected to participate in a conducting festival in St. Petersburg, Russia where she conducted the orchestra in the historic Mariinsky Theatre.
 Additional international conducting fellowships include studies in Vienna, Rotterdam and Amsterdam conservatories in the Netherlands and Bulgaria.

 D.M.A., Musical Arts, Orchestral Conducting, University of Iowa